Wuyou Temple: Hall of Maitreya

 The Hall of Maitreya was built in 1920.
 A 5 m high gilded statue of Maitreya is enshrined in the middle of the hall.
 A total of 48 statues of Maitreya are placed at the back of the main statue, represent 48 wishes of Maitreya.

 Mahavira Hall

 The Mahavira Hall was rebuilt in 1913, during the recently established Republic of China.
 In the center of the eaves of the hall is a plaque, on which there are the words "Mahavira Hall" written by calligrapher Huang Yunhu (黄云鹄).
 The hall enshrining the Three Saints of Hua-yan (华严三圣).
 In the middle is Sakyamuni, wood carving statues of Manjushri and Samantabhadra stand on the left and right sides of Sakyamuni's statue.
 Each of them is about 4 m high.

 Hall of Sakyamuni

 Behind the Mahavira Hall is the Hall of Sakyamuni enshrining the statues of Five Tathagatas, namely Akshobhya, Ratnasambhava, Amitābha, Amoghasiddhi and Vairocana.
 The statues of Twenty-four Heavenlies and Eighteen Arhats stand on both sides of the hall.

 Hall of Guanyin

-The Hall of Guanyin enshrining a 3 m high statue of Guanyin.
+The Hall of Guanyin enshrines a 3 m high statue of Guanyin.